-Over two decades (26 years) professional IT industry experience in a broad range of related disciplines.
-Core expertise and skills with relational database products (RDBMS) including MySQL, Oracle and Ingres.
+Over three decades (30 years) professional IT industry experience in a broad range of related disciplines.
+Core expertise and skills:

-Enterprise system/data architecture of large complex transactional software systems and new emerging Web 2.0 systems.
+Enterprise system/data architecture of large complex transactional software systems and web-based systems.
 Supporting rapidly changing application requirements, high availability, scalability and large user/data requirements.
 Fully conversant with in-house, cloud based and hybrid deployments.

-Technical software development skills in multiple programming disciplines including Java (J2EE), PHP, Perl, Python, Web (HTML/CSS/XML/JSON), and Linux/Unix operating systems.
+Technical software development skills in multiple programming disciplines including Shell scripting, Python, Java, PHP, Perl, Python, Web (HTML/CSS/XML/JSON), and Linux/Unix operating systems.

 Professional speaker, educational curriculum developer, and writer with experience in technical presentations, workshops, online content publishing, and knowledge transfer.
 Author of four books.

 Ability to solve difficult and complex problems including performance and scalability in production situations.

 Experience in managing resource teams of varying sizes and staff skills from teams of 1 to 20 people.
 Ability to work individually to meet goals.